Marijuana (THC) Impairment & Workplace Drug Testing

 With nearly 40% of recreational marijuana users admitting to going to work high at least once per week, let’s examine a real-world scenario of an employee getting high before work and how a drug testing policy relying on either breath or saliva would play out: (9)

-As depicted in Fig. 1, an employee smokes in their car prior to entering the workplace at 8:45am in the morning.
-Just before lunch at 11:30am, there is an incident involving the impaired employee, but the supervisor that is trained to use the THC detection device has already left to take their lunch.
-By the time the supervisor gets back to the workplace it is 12:30pm and a sample from the employee is taken at 12:45pm.
+As depicted in Fig. 1, an employee smokes in their car before entering the workplace at 8:45 am.
+Just before lunch at 11:30 am, there is an incident involving an impaired employee, but the supervisor, who is trained to use the THC detection device, has already left to take their lunch.
+When the supervisor returns to the workplace, it is 12:30 pm, and a sample from the employee is taken at 12:45 pm.
 But now it has been 4 hours since they smoked and would come back negative on a breath test.
 Thus, we can see that even if an incident occurs during the “peak impairment” window, it is possible that using THC breathalyzer technology is inadequate.
-In this real-world example, saliva THC testing would detect the employee of having recently consumed cannabis during the workday.
+In this real-world example, saliva THC testing would detect the employee having recently consumed cannabis during the workday.

 Employers should strive to create a fair and safe work environment for all employees.
-In the face of recreational marijuana legalization and increased use, companies need a drug testing policy that provides a drug-free workplace, but allows employees to consume marijuana in their free time outside of work: saliva provides the optimum window of detection to protect the entire workday.
+In the face of recreational marijuana legalization and increased use, companies need a drug testing policy that provides a drug-free workplace but allows employees to consume marijuana in their free time outside of work: saliva tests provide the optimum window of detection to protect the entire workday.

 1. https://www.nhtsa.gov/sites/nhtsa.gov/files/documents/812440-marijuana-impaired-driving-report-to-congress.pdf